SINP Latest Draw 2023 | View Cutoff Score & ITA’s Issued

 How to Calculate My Score for SINP?

-SINP Previous Draw Summary
+SINP Previous Draws Summary

 The Saskatchewan PNP has conducted a series of draws to invite candidates to apply for provincial nomination.
 These draws have played a crucial role in welcoming skilled immigrants to the province.
 Here are the specific details of the SINP latest draw and previous draws held: